KyleKing/mdformat-mkdocs/tests/format/fixtures/abbreviations.md

-Abbreviations (Similar to footnote with `*`)
+Abbreviations (Similar to footnote, but with `*`)
 .
-The HTML specification is maintained by the W3C.
+The HTML specification is maintained.

 *[HTML]: Hyper Text Markup Language

-*[W3C]: World Wide Web Consortium
+Potentially other content
 .
-The HTML specification is maintained by the W3C.
+The HTML specification is maintained.

 *[HTML]: Hyper Text Markup Language

-*[W3C]: World Wide Web Consortium
+Potentially other content
 .